particle-iot/docs/src/content/reference/datasheets/b-series/b404x-datasheet.md

 | Particle Wi-Fi Antenna 2.4GHz, [x1] | ANT-FLXV2 | [Datasheet](/assets/datasheets/ANT-FLXV2.pdf) &#124; [Retail Store](https://store.particle.io/collections/shields-and-kits/products/wi-fi-or-mesh-2-4ghz-antenna) |
 | Particle Wi-Fi Antenna 2.4GHz, [x50] | ANT-FLXV2-50 | [Datasheet](/assets/datasheets/ANT-FLXV2.pdf) |

-It is also possible to use most antennas designed for Wi-Fi (2.4 GHz) as a BLE antenna.
-In some cases, a u.FL to RP-SMA adapter will be required.
-If you are building a product using alternative antennas, additional certification may be required.

 {{!-- BEGIN shared-blurb 7c41f4d6-9679-493a-aea9-61dfee3c2066 --}}
 General antenna parameters: